 As it was the home of the Mission Style Burrito – that’s what we had.
 It was delicious, containing grilled chicken, rice, beans and salad, all wrapped up in a flour tortilla.
 I could see why this particular burrito had become the inspiration for burrito joints around the world, including one of my old London lunchtime haunts, Chipotle.

-With a little space still, we headed to see Bridget at Sixth Course.
+With a little space still, we headed to see Bridget at Sixth Course for the final stop on our San Francisco food tour.
 The artisan chocolatier specialises in incredible handmade truffles, layered mousse cakes, tarts, and gelato pops made from scratch.
 I was fascinated by the truffle varieties on offer… everything from peanut butter and jelly, to earl grey tea and vindaloo!
 I couldn’t quite imagine how that would work but they looked lovely all the same!

 I opted for a chocolate and toffee gelato pop, which was absolutely yummy – especially when I sunk my teeth into the crunchy choc, toffee pieces!